ucfopen/Materia-Docs/_players/profile-settings.md

 ## User Icon

 By default, [Gravatar](http://en.gravatar.com/) is used as the provider of user icons for Materia.
-Gravtar associates an email address to an image (or, a gravatar).
+Gravatar associates an email address to an image (or, a gravatar).
 To set up or change your Gravatar settings, visit their service at [Gravatar.com](http://en.gravatar.com/).